 This guide covers both the free and paid membership options.
 It outlines how you can earn bonus points for free flights, and whether it’s worth going for the paid membership.

 What is Qantas Wine?

 Qantas Wine (previously known as EpiQure before 2018) is the airline’s wine program and offers the ability to earn thousands of bonus Qantas Points from wine, beer and spirits purchases.
 Wines are usually bought in cases of 6 or 12, rather than per-bottle.

-Qantas Wine has also added a range of gourmet food at — as you’d expect — equally ‘gourmet’ prices.
-It won’t be a substitute for your groceries, but those hampers are still worth bearing in mind for gifts or treats.
+Qantas Wine has also added a range of gourmet food and while they won’t be a substitute for your groceries, these hampers are still worth bearing in mind for gifts or treats.

 Making a purchase through Qantas Wine is one of the fastest ways to extend the expiry of your Qantas Points.
 Points usually post within 3-5 business days, often sooner.
 Plus, you can often get up to 20,000 bonus points on cases, which really boosts your balance.

 Who can use Qantas Wine?

 Anyone over 18 years of age with a Qantas Frequent Flyer membership (join for free here) can purchase wines from Qantas Wine.
 You must have an Australian delivery address.

 How many Qantas Points can I earn through Qantas Wine?